fegoulart/advancedSwift/AdvancedSwift.playground/Sources/Chapters/2Collections.md

 # 2 BUILT-IN COLLECTIONS

+## Collections vs Sequences

+Collection is a protocol that inherits from Sequence Collection is a SequenceType that can be accessed via subscript and defines a startIndex and endIndex.
+Collection is a step beyond a sequence; individual elements of a collection can be accessed multiple times

 ## COW - Copy on right

 All collection types in the Swift standard library are implemented using a technique called copy-on-write